Home Buying Tips for Central TX Real Estate

 Getting pre-approved by your lender is one of the single most important things you can do in preparation to buying any kind of property.
 Being pre-approved will save you and your agent the grief of looking at homes that you can’t afford and put you in a very desirable position to make a serious offer when you do find the right home.
 Offers with pre-approved buyers will rank much higher with sellers than offers from buyers who are not pre-approved.
 A pre-approval from a lender is based on your actual income, debt and credit history and is a much more thorough process than getting pre-qualified.
 Please read more about why you should be pre-approved and pre-approval vs. pre-qualified.

 Contact LONGHORN REALTY to start your property search.

 Even though the internet gives buyers access to an endless amount of property listings, most new and experienced buyers are far better off using a real estate professional.
 Your REALTOR® at Longhorn Realty will have access to information posted on MLS such as surveys, restrictions and disclosures that is not available to the unlicensed public.
 A REALTOR® also has professional contacts, information about communities, builders, future developments that can be invaluable to a buyer.
 Contact Longhorn Realty as your exclusive buyers agent.
 We will have your best interest at heart and we will be a tremendous help to you through the home buying process.
 Click here to perform a custom property search and to view listings on Austin MLS.
 Read more on why you should use a REALTOR®.

 Have the home inspected by a licensed professional.

 Without a doubt its always a good investment for a buyer to get and pay for a home inspection.
 A home inspection should always be performed during the option period just in case major deficiencies are found and the seller is not willing to pay to have them corrected.
 A home inspection is key to really understanding the condition of the home that you are buying.

-Ready to SELL your Central Texas real estate?
+Ready to SELL your Central Texas Home?
 Click HERE!